mckfarm/metagenomics/README.md

-# Metagenomics analysis on Quest - work in progress :)
+# Metagenomics analysis on Quest

 This document is meant to be a resource for learning the basics of metagenomics analysis using a high performance computing cluster like Northwestern's [**Quest**](https://www.it.northwestern.edu/research/user-services/quest/).
 This document heavily relies on the pipeline documented by Yubo Wang as well as notes from Morgan Petrovich and Jim Griffin.